dward2/BME547/Resources/Git/git_concepts.md

 repository.
 ### Undoing commit while keeping the changes made in the staging area
 This is the reverse of `git commit`.
-We are essentially removing changes committed to the repository, but keeping those changes in the sta
+We are essentially removing changes committed to the repository, but keeping those changes in the staging area.

 `git reset --soft <commitID>`
 where `<commitID>` is the first few characters (usually 7) of the commit number